SUNWOOKLEE04/student-portfolio/README.md

 - Add your own project descriptions in Projects.html
 - Replace skill names and descriptions in Skills.html
 - Update award information in Awards.html
+- Modify CSS files to change colors, fonts, and layouts

 ## 📝 License
 This project is created for educational purposes as part of a semester assignment.